NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 ![Iruka](/assets/images/changelog/iruka.png)

-- Scar added to model's face
 - Grabbable moves: 6B(A), 6A, 8A, JA
 - 5B
+    - Damage increased from 13 to 14
     - Hitbox appears one frame sooner
     - Slightly smaller hand hitbox
     - Elbow hitbox removed
     - Hand hitbox larger on frame 2
-    - Damage increased by 1
-- 5B(B) damage increased by 1
+- 5B(B) damage increased from 12 to 13
 - 5BB(A)
     - Changed to be a new animation that does not go as far forward
     - A follow up changed to be 8A